HAVE YOU SEEN EDDIE?

 So how, as their tutor, do you encourage the student through these frustrating first few months of playing?

-My first tip is to explain these points to your student.
-Tell them not to look for results too early, but to be assured that the results will definitely come as long they continue to do the work.
+My first tip is to carry out something I refer to as 'Expectation Management'.
+Explain these points to your student.
+Tell them not to look for results too early, but to be assured that the results will definitely come as long as they continue to do the work.

 My second tip is to make a point of bringing definite stages of improvement to the student's notice.
 Particularly the more subtle improvements that they may otherwise overlook.
 For example, they might be frustrated that they can't yet string chord changes together, but you have noticed that the chords themselves all sound a lot brighter and cleaner than the week before.
 Commend them for that!
 Tell them that you know they have been practicing well because you can hear the difference.